top of page

 It’s Ok to Make Mistakes

-Teaching your child that making mistakes is ok, is raising them to understand that it’s ok to fall and get back up again.
+Teaching your daughter that making mistakes is ok is raising her to understand that it’s ok to fall and get back up again.
 Those mistakes are lessons that they take into adulthood.

-Don’t always catch your child when they fall, but let them make mistakes.
+Don’t always catch your daughter when she falls, but let her make mistakes.
 You don’t want a perfectionist running around.
 You don’t want an adult afraid of taking chances, and you don’t want a daughter always asking for help.

-Allow your children to make mistakes.
-Allow them to grow.
-Show them how they can do it better the next time.
-Teach them that if they fail, dust yourself off, and get back up again.
+Allow your daughter to make mistakes.
+Allow her to grow.
+Show her how she can do it better the next time.
+Teach her that if she fails, dust yourself off, and get back up again.
 Over the years, I have learned not to be too hard on myself.
 It is a work in progress.
-Don’t leave your child doing work into their adulthood, when they could’ve conquered it in their childhood.
+Please don’t leave your daughter doing work into their adulthood, when they could’ve conquered it in their childhood.

 bottom of page